hafizaryan/hafizaryan/README.md

 <h3 align="center">About Me</h3>

 <hr>
-<p align="justify">Results-driven Web Developer with specialized expertise in Web Development with two year of hands-on experience developing information systems and implementing testing solutions.
+<p align="justify">Web Developer with experience in Web Development with two year of hands-on experience developing information systems and implementing testing solutions.
 Demonstrated success in creating robust test cases and generating comprehensive technical reports.
-Currently serving as a Cohort at Bangkit Academy 2024 Batch 2, where I contribute technical expertise and share knowledge with the developer community.
+Currently serving as a Cohort at Coding Camp powered by DBS Foundation 2025, where I contribute technical expertise and share knowledge with the developer community.
 Passionate about advancing software quality through effective testing methodologies and staying current with emerging technologies. </p>

 Latest Projects: <br>
 <a href="https://sitaris.lab-si.uin-suska.ac.id">https://sitaris.lab-si.uin-suska.ac.id</a> and <a href="https://ilmis.lab-si.uin-suska.ac.id">https://ilmis.lab-si.uin-suska.ac.id</a>